Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs.md

 ### Processes

-The model is developed to demonstrate the entire process of Monte Carlo Integration.
+The model is developed to demonstrate the process of Monte Carlo Integration.
 It is structured within three subprocesses, one related to the generation of samples (updated samples from a uniform distribution into two variables, x and y) and their placement onto a 2-D chart to show the uniformity of the random number generator,